gion/frontend-challenge/README.md

 Your ability to design a stunning looking dashboard page is not what we're looking for here - we're more focused on the code powering it; So don't worry if you're not the web equivalent of Picasso!

-We would prefer you to use `Node.js` and `TypeScript` as that's what we use, but you can use other tech / languages if you prefer.
+We would prefer you to use `React` and `TypeScript` as that's what we use, but you can use other tech / languages if you prefer.